OchiabutoKelechi/SQL-Database-Creation-Project/README.md

 - TotalSales: The total value of the transaction is calculated as TransactionQuantity * UnitPrice.
 - Time of Day: The part of the day (morning, afternoon, evening) the transaction occurred, derived using a CASE statement.

+#### 2) Location Table:
+- LocationName: Name of the store or sales location.
+- LocationID: Unique identifier for the location, linked to the Sales table.

+#### 3) Category Table:
+- ProductCategories: Name of the product category.
+- ProductID: Unique identifier for the product, linked to the Sales table.

-## SQL Queries Used During Table Creation
+## SQL Queries Utilized for Table Creation and Data Management
-During the creation of the Sales table, the following SQL queries were utilized:
+The following SQL queries were employed to design and manage the three tables:

-- CREATE: To create the table structure with the defined columns.
+- CREATE: Used to define the structure of the Sales, Category, and Location tables, specifying column names and data types.
-- INSERT: For adding transactional data into the table.
+- INSERT: Populated the tables with transactional, product, and location data.
-- WHERE: To filter data based on specific conditions.
+- WHERE: Applied to filter data based on specific conditions, such as selecting transactions within a certain date range or location.
-- AND: Used with the WHERE clause to apply multiple conditions.
+- AND: Combined multiple conditions in the WHERE clause for precise filtering.
-- BETWEEN: To select transactions within a specific date range or other numeric ranges.
+- BETWEEN: Extracted data within specific ranges, such as date ranges for sales transactions.
-- ALTER: To modify the structure of the table by adding or removing columns.
+- ALTER: Modified the table structure, such as adding or modifying columns during the table development process.
-- DROP: Used to delete columns or tables when no longer needed.
+- DROP: Removed unnecessary columns or tables as needed.
-- DELETE: To remove specific records from the table.
+- DELETE: Removed specific records from the tables, particularly when cleaning erroneous or irrelevant data.
-- UPDATE: To update existing records, such as adjusting prices or correcting data.
+- UPDATE: Modified existing data, for instance, correcting product prices or adjusting transaction details.
-- SET: Paired with UPDATE to set the new values for columns.
+- SET: Used with UPDATE to assign new values to columns.
-- DATENAME and DATEPART: Functions used to extract the month name and day name from the TransactionDate for time-based analysis.
+- DATENAME and DATEPART: Extracted specific parts of the date, such as the month name and day of the week, from the TransactionDate.
-- HOUR: Extracted the hour from the TransactionTime to help categorize transactions into specific times of the day.
+- HOUR: Extracted the hour from the TransactionTime for time-of-day analysis.
-- CASE: Used to create the TimeofDay column, categorizing transactions based on the time (e.g., morning, afternoon, evening).
+- CASE: Used to create the TimeofDay column, categorizing transactions based on the time of the day i.e. (morning, afternoon, evening).

 ## SQL Queries Used for Data Analysis
-After creating and populating the Sales table, the following queries were used for data analysis:
+After creating the Sales, Category, and Location tables and populating them with data, advanced SQL queries were used to analyze sales trends and performance across locations and product categories.
+The following queries were employed for data analysis:

-- SUM: To calculate total sales revenue, total units sold, or other aggregated metrics.
+- SUM: To calculate total sales revenue, total units sold, or other aggregated metrics.\
+- JOIN: Utilized to combine data from the Sales, Location, and Category tables, allowing for comprehensive analysis of product categories and locations alongside transaction data.
-- ORDER BY: To sort results, such as sorting transactions by date, location, or sales amount.
+- ORDER BY: To sort data by different columns, such as total sales, transaction dates, or product categories.
-- GROUP BY: To aggregate data by different categories, such as total sales per product category, location, or time of day.
+- GROUP BY: To aggregate data by categories, such as total sales per product category, location, or time of day.
 - RANK: Used to rank products, locations, or categories based on total sales or transaction counts.
 - COUNT: To count the number of transactions, products sold, or occurrences of specific categories.
 - DISTINCT COUNT: To count unique occurrences, such as the number of unique customers, locations, or products sold.

-## Analytical Objectives
+## Key Analytical Insights
-The goal of this project was to perform detailed sales analysis, uncovering insights that can drive business decisions.
-The analysis focused on the following areas:
+The main objectives of this project were to extract actionable insights regarding sales performance, location effectiveness, and product category trends.
+The key insights derived from the analysis include:

-1) Sales Performance by Product and Location: Identifying the best-performing products and locations by analyzing total sales and quantities sold.
+1) Sales Performance by Location and Product Category: Using SUM, JOIN, and GROUP BY, the analysis revealed which locations and product categories generated the highest sales.
+This data can be used for optimizing inventory and sales strategies.
-2) Time-Based Sales Trends: Using DATEPART, DATENAME, and TimeofDay to analyze sales trends by month, day of the week, and time of day, allowing the business to understand peak sales periods.
+2) Time-Based Sales Trends: By leveraging DATENAME, DATEPART, and CASE, the analysis uncovered sales patterns based on the day of the week, month, and time of day, providing insights into peak sales periods.
+These insights are valuable for planning promotions, staffing, and resource allocation.
-3) Revenue and Ranking: Utilizing SUM and RANK functions to rank products, locations, and categories based on revenue generation.
+3) Ranking of Locations and Products: With the RANK query, locations and products were ranked based on sales and transaction volume, allowing the identification of top-performing locations and best-selling products.
-4) Transaction Analysis: Leveraging COUNT and DISTINCT COUNT to analyze the number of transactions, unique products sold, and unique customers.
+4) Transaction Analysis: Using COUNT and DISTINCT COUNT, the total number of transactions was analyzed, along with unique products sold and unique locations with sales activity.
+This provided insights into the diversity of products and the geographic spread of sales.
-5) Filtering and Sorting Data: Using WHERE, ORDER BY, and BETWEEN to narrow down data for specific time ranges or locations, and organize the results meaningfully.

 ## Tools and Technologies

-1) SQL Server Management Studio (SSMS): Used for database creation, manipulation, and querying.
+1) SQL Server Management Studio (SSMS): Used for database creation, manipulation, management, and querying.
-2) SQL: Various SQL queries were employed to manage data and perform the analysis, demonstrating versatility in handling large datasets.
+2) SQL Queries: A wide range of SQL queries was applied to manipulate and analyze the data, demonstrating proficiency in handling large and multi-table databases, and extracting meaningful business insights.

 ``` SQL
 -- Creating a new Database called "CUSTOMER"